-That the Committee consider and approve the revised Hackney Carriage and Private Hire Policy document.
+That Council consider and approve the revised Hackney Carriage and Private Hire Policy document.

-The current policy was considered and approved by the Public Protection Committee following consultation on the 20th September 2006 and whilst amendments have taken place to the Policy since it was introduced, this Policy represents the first significant re-write.
+20th September 2006 - The current policy was considered and approved by the Public Protection Committee following consultation.
+Whilst amendments have taken place to the Policy since it was introduced, this Policy represents the first significant re-write.